 But now I will give you some advice that I really hope you (translation: everybody reading this who will be querying at any point in their future, and not just querying me) take to heart.
 If you’ve already made this mistake — to be clear, the mistake is rushing out a manuscript that wasn’t as fully revised as it needs to be — once, don’t make it twice.

-DO NOT rush to complete this next revision just so you can rush it out to agents again.
+DO NOT rush to complete this next revision just so you can rush it out to fulfill a literary agent request.
 How can you POSSIBLY do a “huge revision” in two weeks and have it fully percolate and marinate and settle?

 Well, an email with a completely revised full showed up this week (April), with a note that the writer had done a serious revision and didn’t want to bug me before it was ready.
 You know what?
 Not only did I not forget this manuscript (a), but I now respect that writer, because they got a full request and were about to press the “send” button in their excitement, but they pulled back and really took their time on a revision (b).